 Fried Chicken is Hilarious: The Unexpected Wisdom of Grandma Wang

-True to my promise of morbid and chaotic content with the silver linings of wisdom and self-unraveling, I kick off my blog a tribute to Grandma Wang, the endlessly modest, endlessly wise, and endlessly loved woman who raised me in the earliest years of my childhood.
-She has profoundly touched and shaped my life and the lives of many others through simple lessons delivered in unassuming forms such as hysterical laughter at fried chicken.
+True to my promise of chaotic content with the silver linings of wisdom and self-unraveling, I kick off my blog a tribute to 王姥姥/Grandma Wang, the endlessly modest, wise, and loving woman who raised me in the earliest years of my childhood.
+She has profoundly touched and shaped my life and the lives of many others through simple lessons delivered in unassuming forms such as unbridled laughter at fried chicken.

 I spent a good six months with my grandma in her senior center last year (we saw each other almost daily) and saw the nuances of the way she interacted with her new friends and home.
 I spotted her standing alone by the window of her bedroom one evening, quietly talking to herself.
 When I inquired about this peculiarity, she told me she that she was thanking the stuffed animals sitting along the window for watching over her domain while she was away.
 A Marie Kondo before Marie Kondo.
 Over time, I also noticed the way she sometimes thanked the elevators for taking her up and down, and how she would sit quietly in the lobby in the early morning before the other seniors arrived, waiting for the shuttle that would bring them to senior day care.
 She was always excited to go play mahjong with friends there, and thus never showed up late and never missed a day without notice save for the time she was jet lagged from travel, and then on August 13, 2018, her final day.
 Since then, my family has put in her casket a mahjong set with a winning hand on the top layer so that she may forever be winning (gong xi fa cai), and I’ve put a stuffed animal there as the guardian of her new spiritual realm.